 Among the news outlets reporting on the deal were The Wall Street Journal, Fortune.com and Railway Age, a monthly trade journal for the rail transport industry.

-Chuck Samuelson led the Hughes Hubbard team, which included Ken Lefkowitz, Sam Sultanik, Steve Greene, Amy G. Dulin, Susan Campbell, Andy Braiterman, Alex Anderson, Jason Habinsky, Michael Traube, Julie Hanus, Erin DeCecchis, Valerie Clark, Alex Bogdan and David Gershel.
+Chuck Samuelson led the Hughes Hubbard team, which included Ken Lefkowitz, Sam Sultanik, Steve Greene, Amy G. Dulin, Susan Campbell, Andy Braiterman, Jason Habinsky, Michael Traube, Julie Hanus, Erin DeCecchis, Valerie Clark, Alex Bogdan and David Gershel.